 Mild.
-Relatively few symptoms are found, resulting in only minor impairment.
+Relatively few symptoms are found.

 Moderate.
 Intermediate.

 Severe.
-Many symptoms are experienced, or some are especially severe.
+Many symptoms are experienced, far more than required for diagnosis.

-If you read the actual DSM-5-TR criteria carefully, you'll encounter this anomaly: Criterion D specifies that the symptoms "interfere with, or reduce the quality of" the patient's functioning (p.
-69), whereas nearly every other disorder in the book specifies "impairment" of functioning.
+If you read the actual DSM-5 criteria carefully, you'll encounter this anomaly: Criterion D specifies that the symptoms "interfere with, or reduce the quality of" the patient's functioning (p.
+60), whereas nearly every other disorder in the book specifies "impairment" of functioning.
 The subcommittee that wrote the criteria apparently decided that "impairment" was too much influenced by culture.
-This, of course, prompts the question: Why should the diagnosis of ADHD pay more attention to cultural influences than does every other disorder in DSM-5-TR?
+This, of course, prompts the question: Why should the diagnosis of ADHD pay more attention to cultural influences than does every other disorder in DSM-5?